Membership ReminderJuly 1, 2019

-Membership of Community Industry Group will bring many benefits including: • Invitations to contribute to regional responses to key government inquiries, discussion papers, and policy dialogue to help us form submission responses. • Significant discounts on all training run by Community Industry Group. • Access to Community Industry Group’s extensive sector knowledge, advice and consultation from our highly experienced staff members. • Free advertising for Positions Vacant and your events within our e-newsletter which is delivered to a subscription base of over 900 people.
-For a full list of benefits and our membership form click here.
+Membership of Community Industry Group brings many benefits including: Invitations to contribute to regional responses to key government inquiries, discussion papers, and policy dialogue to help us form submission responses.
+Significant discounts on all training run by Community Industry Group.
+Access to Community Industry Group’s extensive sector knowledge, advice and consultation from our highly experienced staff members.
+As it is now a new financial year, existing membership renewals are now due.
+Thank you to our members who have already paid.
+For more details click here.
+To renew your membership click here.
+For new memberships click here.